fjodborg/hvat_open/README.md

 - **Wasm gpu rendering** — There will sometimes be lag spikes when preloading many images at once, but it is worth.
 - **Native drag-and-drop not supported on Wayland** — Winit doesn't support drag-and-drop on Wayland.
 I use Wayland so i couldn't test it properly.
 - **Only tested on Linux** — Windows and macOS support not verified.
+- **Annotation import is still buggy** — Importing annotations is still buggy and needs some love.

 </details>